frankiesanjana/bake-it-better/README.md

 - As a site owner, I can provide a website for bakers to discover new bakes and share their favourite bakes, so that they find a solution to help them enjoy baking.
 - As a site owner, I can provide an option for bakers to comment on each others' bakes, so that their experience is enhanced by sharing useful information with others.
 - As a site owner, I can discover new bakes myself and potentially receive feedback on my own bakes in the form of user comments, so that my own baking knowledge and experience also benefits.

+For more information about the Epics and User Stories and how the creation of the content for these took place, please see the [Agile Development](https://github.com/frankiesanjana/bake-it-better/blob/main/docs/Agile.md) documentation of this project.

 ## Design
 The website was designed according to the five planes of content strategy.
 Using this structure provided a framework to develop the website.
 This is explained in more detail below.